PaulHenrik/DataLiteracy_FARS/README.md

 Includes all data on accidents, involved vehicles and persons. key:[Case,Vehicle_num,Person_num]
 ### Google_daten(US).csv
 Original designed to analyse Covid.
-This includes detailed information about population, demographic, area and weather for all states and counties in the USA. key:[Day,State/County]
+This includes detailed information about population, demographic, area and weather for all states and counties in the USA.
+This dataset was used for analysis which are not part of our report key:[Day,State/County]
 ### Shape Data
 Used for plotting (includes the shape of counties/states)
+### people.csv
+US Government Census data.
+Key:['State/County']